-Responsible Conduct of Research
+Responsible Conduct of Research:

-As federally mandated, students will receive training in the responsible conduct of research during their first semester in the MCDB program, typically through the PIBS 503 (or UC 415) course.
+As federally mandated, students will receive training in the responsible conduct of research early in their time in the MCDB program.
 This training encompasses a mixture of podcasts, online training, panel discussions, informal debates, and small group meetings.
+Typically, MCDB students get this training through the PIBS 503 (or UC 415) course.
 The course meets for two hours per week (12 hours total).
+If offered in the first semester, students should take this in the fall.
+[This academic year, it is only offered Winter 2021]

-Courses
+Courses:

-MCDB students (but not PIBS students) take the following MCDB courses: MCDB 527,MCDB 528, MCDB 615, and MCDB 800, which are described in greater detail later in this document.
+MCDB students (but not PIBS students) take the following MCDB courses: MCDB 527, MCDB 528, MCDB 615, and MCDB 800, which are described in greater detail later in this document.
 Students may also elect to take additional courses that are appropriate for their goals and interests, in consultation with their mentors.

-Cognate Courses
+Cognate Courses: